ARK-Electronics/ark_jetson_kernel/README.md

 ---

 # Building from source
 If you want to further modify the device tree or add additional kernel modules (such as drivers), you will need to build the kernel from source.
-A helper script is provided that will download the kernel source, toolchain, and ARK customized device tree files.
-Run the **setup_prebuilt.sh** script before doing this.
+These steps have been automated for you in **build_kernel.sh**.
 ```
-./setup_source_build.sh
+./setup.sh
 ```

 ### Building the kernel, modules, and dtbs